C# PDF generation quick start guide

 }

-BuildListContent creates the list as a column of rows.
+The BuildListContent creates the list as a column of rows.
 In each row, there are two items.
 The first (left) one is for the item number.
 Another (right) one is for the item text.
 The code explicitly sets the spacing between the items in the row.

-To arrange items, Row container needs to know beforehand or calculate the size of each item.
-I use AutoItem and RelativeItem methods in this example.
+To arrange items, the Row container needs to know beforehand or calculate the size of each item.
+I use the AutoItem and the RelativeItem methods in this example.
 As the result, the row container will calculate the width required to contain the first item.
 Then the container will use the remaining available width for the second item.

 After adding the list, the contents of the resulting PDF no longer fit one page.
 Layout API automatically adds the second page and puts the list on it.
 You can see that API repeated the header and footer on the new page in the PDF document with multiple pages.